SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_cm.md

 This page contains an overview of the CM parameters available in the D-DOCSIS branch of the EPM Solution.

+> [!NOTE]
-Please note: These Parameters are only available in the CM Association and CM MAC Search Dashbaords.
+> These parameters are only available in the CM Association and CM MAC Search dashboards.

 ## KPIs & KQIs